University College Dublin A.F.C.: Former players

-Gavin Whelan (nephew of Ronnie Whelan) and Pat Jennings (son of Northern Irish international Pat Jennings) played for UCD in the mid-2000s.
+Gavin Whelan (nephew of Ronnie Whelan) and Pat Jennings Jr. (son of Northern Irish international Pat Jennings) played for UCD in the mid-2000s.
 In August 2016, Dylan Watts signed for English Premiership champions Leicester City from UCD.

-A popular rumour has it that Brazilian star Sócrates ever played for the club; however, there is no evidence for this.
+A popular rumour has it that Brazilian star Sócrates even played for the club; however, there is no evidence for this.

 Fan culture

 UCD has a small fanbase, which included until his untimely death the Father Ted actor Dermot Morgan, an occasional visitor to Belfield.
 When asked why he attended UCD matches, Dermot reportedly replied "Because I hate crowds".

 From 2001 to 2010, the unofficial club fanzine Student Till I Graduate published a record 91 issues.
 The book One Night in Dudelange – Adventures in the UEFA Europa League chronicles the club's 2015 Europa League campaign and was listed for Sports Book of the Year in 2019.

 The UCD Superleague is an inter-varsity league consisting of teams predominantly made up of UCD students and alumni.
 The league has produced a handful of UCD and other League of Ireland players.